 Shopping tips: SM North EDSA is the largest shopping mall in the country and the fourth largest in the world.
 Needless to say, one day is not enough to window shop here.

 - When going through crowded shopping areas like Divisoria, Baclaran, and Quiapo, be sure to be wary of your belongings.
 I strongly advise that you do not wear jewelry or anything expensive, as pickpocketing is sadly fairly common, still.
 Prevention is better than cure.

 - If you are a foreigner, do not rely on your local currency or your credit/debit card from your home country.
-While most malls in this list accept cards, there are a still a number of stalls inside of these that only accept (Philippine) money for all their transactions.
+While most malls in this list accept cards, there are still a number of stalls inside these that only accept (Philippine) money for all their transactions.

 - It always pays to plan ahead.
 Many of the malls I listed above have their own websites that show their respective shopping/mall directories.
 From there, you can find the shop you are specifically looking for if they have it